EMU Radical Reformation @ 500: Gender and Class

 May 28 | Zürich (B, D)

-Zürich and its surrounding area are central to the story of how the Anabaptist movement began.
-This morning, spend time in the old city of Zürich for an Anabaptist walking tour with guest guide Markus Jost.
-See Conrad Grebel’s House, Felix Manz’s mother’s house, the Grossmunster, Fraumünster, Lindenhof, and more.
-Enjoy a free afternoon to explore Zürich on your own, or to relax.
+Today, learn about Zürich and its surrounding area central to the story of how the Anabaptist movement began.
+This morning, spend time in the old city of Zürich for an Anabaptist walking tour with guest guide Markus Jost where you will see House, Felix Manz’s mother’s house, the Grossmunster, Fraumünster, and Lindenhof.
+Enjoy some free time before taking a tour of the Zürich countryside where you will stop in Zollikon where George Blaurock interrupted the church service in 1525.
+After stop in Grüningen where you will see Conrad Grebel’s family castle before taking a hike up to see the Bäretswil cave.
+Transfer back to Zürich for a farewell dinner for those departing this portion of the tour.

 May 29 | Zürich (B)